Murphy316/mdfile/docs/maintain.md

     ![Screenshot](./images/reviewers.png)

-4. Wait at least one admin reviewed your changes, until [pipeline finish deployment](./deploy.md), and finally admin will click "merge" button
+4. Wait at least one admin reviewed your changes, until [pipeline finish deployment](./deploy.md), and finally, an admin will click the "merge" button

 ## How to deploy your local solution app to [Netlify](https://www.netlify.com/) for testing